ShaneLaing/p2p-chat/README.md

 - **Theme + Service Worker:** `ui/theme.js` keeps the dark/light toggle in sync across the sidebar + header, while `sw.js` pre-caches the shell and seeds push-notification plumbing.
 - **Notifications:** the drawer listens to both SSE (mentions/system) and WebSocket file events, feeds Browser Notifications when allowed, and stacks alerts into `system` vs `mentions` tabs.
 - **Session enforcement:** `/ws` upgrades only when the provided token validates with `authutil` and optionally informs the peer (via `onSession`) so CLI/TUI output stays in sync.
+- **DB-less awareness:** the login page now probes `/healthz` and shows a teal banner when the auth DB is disabled so operators know persistence is unavailable before attempting to sign in.

 ## Auth API
 The auth server (chi + pgx) exposes: